ChristianSi/lytspel/webfiles/privacy.md

 side, no person will ever look at the files or get any information about their contents.
-The only things we may log (in addition to the general information mentioned above) are the number of characters in the original and converted file as well as the file extension (e.g. "txt" or "html").
+The only things we may log (in addition to the general information mentioned above) are the number of characters in the original and the converted file as well as the file extension (e.g. "txt" or "html").

 ## Disclosure of Data